Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/14-implementing-iir-filter/Part2b/README.md

 Can the throughput be improved even further?

 * Floating-point allows 8 MACs per cycle.
 Using 32-bit fixed-point coefficients with 16-bit data allow 16 MACs per cycle, potentially doubling the throughput.
 16-bit fixed-point coefficients with 16-bit data allow 32 MACs per cycle, potentially quadrupling the throughput.
 16-bit fixed-point coefficients with 8-bit data allow 64 MACs per cycle, potentially improving the throughput by 8x.
-* Assuming that we stick with a floating-point implementation, doubling the number of processed samples *and* the number of AI Engines (That is, two AI Engines, each processing eight samples from a 16-sample window) *may* double the throughput.
+* Assuming that we stick with a floating-point implementation, doubling the number of processed samples *and* the number of AI Engines (That is, two AI Engines, each processing eight samples from a 16-sample window) *can* double the throughput.

 # Support

-GitHub issues will be used for tracking requests and bugs.
+Requests and bugs are tracked using GitHub issues.
 For questions go to [forums.xilinx.com](http://forums.xilinx.com/).

 <p class="sphinxhide" align="center"><sub>Copyright © 2020–2025 Advanced Micro Devices, Inc.</sub></p>